-- The afternoon register is taken at 12.45pm for pupils in EYFS and KS1, 1pm for Years 3 & 4 and 1.15pm for Years 5 & 6. - If a pupil has been out of school during the morning and/or lunchtime session and arrives at school after the times set out above, they will be marked (L) which counts as present. - If a pupil arrives after 1.30 pm, they will be marked with the unauthorised absence code 'Late after registers close' (U) for the afternoon session.
+- The afternoon register is taken at 1pm for all year groups and will remain open until 1.30pm - If a pupil has been out of school during the morning and/or lunchtime session and arrives at school after the times set out above, they will be marked (L) which counts as present. - If a pupil arrives after 1.30pm, they will be marked with the unauthorised absence code 'Late after registers close' (U) for the afternoon session.
 If a pupil arrives late after the afternoon registers close due to a valid reason, such as an unavoidable medical appointment, their absence will be marked with the appropriate authorised absence code.